k6alvarez/react-graphql-full-stack-project/README.md

 - `git subtree push --prefix backend heroku-backend master`
 - same for frontend

-Deployemnt is set up with Heroku thought the use of git subtrees.
+Deployment is set up with Heroku thought the use of git subtrees.
 One heroku instance for backend and one for frontend.